 New Contender for Best Buffet in Hangzhou

-At 428RMB+ per person, Che’fle Hotel’s buffet is in the higher price range for buffets in this city, and it presents a lavish spread of international delights to match.
+At 428RMB+15%/person, Che’fle Hotel’s buffet is in the higher price range for buffets in this city, and it presents a lavish spread of international delights to match, and it's only available on Fridday, Saturday and Sunday.
 Starting with the seafood station, the Gillardeau oysters were large, fresh and still brimming with their natural liquid.
 Eat just four of these and you will already reach the price of entry.
 For their sushi, the rice is for once not a cold, dry and tasteless afterthought.
 Here the sushi rice is soft and sticky with distinct individual grains.
 The aburi (flame-torched) salmon nigiri was quite nice.
 The poached prawns were plump, sweet and succulent.
 At the fish and chips station were resting crispy battered fish and potato wedges.
 You’ll also find grilled oysters, scallops and sardines.

 Continuing over the cold meats and marinated Chinese cold dishes, we turned our attention to the Chinese BBQ meats.
 You can order Beijing duck and the chef will slice pieces of meat from the duck and wrap it with scallions, cucumber and sauce for you.
 Then the steamed dim sum, cooked meats, vegetables and steaks section stretched further on beyond the limits of our stomach.